Main section

 Past Film Circuit Guests

 Each year, Canadian filmmakers and industry guests travel across Canada to introduce their films and participate in Q&A sessions with our Film Circuit audiences.
-Past guests include Deepa Mehta, Michael McGowan, Gordon Pinsent, Ruba Nadda, Don McKellar, Sturla Gunnarson, Maxime Giroux, and Jennifer Baichwal, who have traveled to communities including Wolfville, Nova Scotia; Bancroft, Ontario; Gimli, Manitoba; and Kamloops, British Columbia.
+Past guests include Deepa Mehta, Michael McGowan, Gordon Pinsent, Ruba Nadda, Don McKellar, Sturla Gunnarson, Maxime Giroux, and Jennifer Baichwal, who have travelled to communities including Wolfville, Nova Scotia; Bancroft, Ontario; Gimli, Manitoba; and Kamloops, British Columbia.

 If you are interested in starting a Film Circuit group in your community, please contact Jamaal Azeez - Programme Manager - at jazeez@tiff.net to discuss further details about the initiative.